jessangel79/Project3_Battle/README.md

 In this project we will create a game where two teams will face each other in a fight to death!
 "Battle" is a terminal game without interface.
+==
+**Rules of the game !**
+-
+	*This game is played with 2 or more players, each player will choose 3 characters for their team.*
+	*These teams will then face each other in a battle to the death.*
+-
+	*Each player must kill all opposing team characters to win the game.*
+-
+	**When you start the game, player 1 will create his team and then it will be the turn of player 2 to create his own.**
+-
+	**A chest containing weapons will appear randomly during the game.**

 ------------------------------

 Dans ce projet nous allons créer un jeu où deux équipes vont s'affronter dans un combat à mort !
 "Battle" est un jeu terminal sans interface.
+==
+**Règles du jeu !**
+-
+	*Ce jeu se joue à 2 joueurs ou plus, chaque joueur choisira 3 personnages pour son équipe.*
+	*Ces équipes vont ensuite s’affronter dans un combat à mort.*
+-
+	*Chaque joueur doit tuer tous les personnages de l’équipe adverse pour gagner la partie.*
+-
+	**Lorsque vous commencerez le jeu, le joueur 1 créera son équipe et ensuite ce sera le tour du joueur 2 de créer la sienne.**
+-
+	**Un coffre contenant des armes apparaitra aléatoirement au cours de la partie.**

 ## Bonus :